pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 ## Where now

-Returns channels a UUID is subscribed to.
-Timeout events won’t be generated if the app restarts within the heartbeat window.
+Returns the list of channels a UUID is subscribed to.
+Requires Presence add-on.

+Timeout note: If the app restarts within the heartbeat window, no timeout event is generated.

 ### Method(s)